-During the height of the Cold War in the late 1950s to early ‘70s, the United States, Russia, and other countries exploded so many nuclear warheads that it significantly raised the amount of C-14 (also known as bomb carbon) in the atmosphere and in the surface layers of the ocean.
-Because C-14 has a half-life of 5,730 years, its presence remains in earth’s air and oceans for millenniums and serves as a timestamp in fish otoliths.
+During the height of the Cold War in the late 1950s to early ‘60s, the United States, Russia, and other countries exploded many nuclear bombs above ground.
+These bombs significantly increased the amount of C-14 (also known as bomb-produced radiocarbon) in the atmosphere and in the surface layers of the ocean.
+Because C-14 has a half-life of 5,730 years, its presence remains in earth’s air and oceans for millenniums and the bomb-produced increase serves as a timestamp in fish otoliths.

 How the Age Validation Method Works

 Using bomb-produced radiocarbon to age fish requires a different biological organism which has a C-14 increase of known timing as a reference.

 If we know the year a fish was collected and have estimated the fish’s age in the laboratory by counting otolith growth rings (that’s fish ageing), then we know when the otolith core was probably laid down.
 By comparing the probable timing and amount of C-14 there is in the otolith’s core to the known timing of the reference amount, we then learn if we counted the growth rings correctly.

 Species for which this method has been applied include: Pacific ocean perch, Dover sole, yellowfin sole, northern rockfish, petrale sole, redstripe rockfish, harlequin rockfish, shortraker rockfish, shortspine thornyhead rockfish, Pacific halibut, longnose skate, and big skate.

 Haltuch, M. A., Hamel O. S., Piner K. R., McDonald P., Kastelle C. R., and Field J. C.